PROFIT: A Specialized Optimizer for Deep Fine Tuning: Method

 The prior theorem and corollary demonstrate that \ourmethod{} will fail to move the system when the loss surface becomes exactly locally linear at a point.
-This almost never occurs for high-dimensional loss surfaces that exist for deep models, and even in the 2-dimensional toy example described in Section \ref{sec:toy} we see a reasonable performance.
+This almost never occurs for high-dimensional loss surfaces that exist for deep models. \begin{restatable}{theorem}{convergence} \textbf{(Convergence)} For a model trained with SGD $\mathbf{O}^{(\text{ref})}$, any standard optimizer for $\mathbf{O}$, and loss $L$ under \ourmethod{}, the model is guaranteed to converge to either (1) a stable point of the system as defined by Theorem \ref{thm:stable}, or (2) a convergence point of $\mathbf{O}$. \end{restatable}

+\begin{proof} If the system does not converge to a stable point as defined in Theorem~\ref{thm:stable}, then it will necessarily produce a valid gradient descent direction because it is an orthogonal projection of a valid gradient direction $\nabla_{\theta}L$.
+As such, it inherits the same stable points as $\mathbf{O}$. \end{proof} In summary, \ourmethod{} enjoys the following theoretical guarantees: \begin{enumerate} \item By Theorem~\ref{thm:correctness}, it mitigates catastrophic forgetting relative to prior methods. \item By Theorem~\ref{thm:stable}, it introduces only rare failure modes, which require all higher-order gradients to vanish. \item By Theorem~\ref{thm:converge}, it inherits the stable points of its parent optimizers, allowing the use of state-of-the-art and future optimizers. \end{enumerate}